jsgounot/floria_analysis_workflow/README.md

 Another example could be: `strainxpress.fast` which simply mean the phasing is done by strainxpress with the fast option.
 Strainxpress does not use mapping and variant calling to run.

-One last example could be `operams.strainberry.nanopore`, which means strainberry with nanopore reads, based on a mapping with operams assemblies (and not the mapping reference from the config file).
+One last example could be `operams.strainberry.nanopore`, which means strainberry with nanopore reads mapping against OPERA-MS assembly.

 ## Hardcoded options

 Because all potential combinations cannot be informed in file paths, some options were hardcoded for this workflow but might not fit perfectly with other data.
 For example, the estimated Glopp error rate is uniquely defined for each mode, you will need to modify the snakemake file to change these values.

+## Known issues

+* Wtdbg2 and Strainberry (that uses Wtdbg2) crash 'randomly': This happens on some configuration and sadly there is nothing to do about it.
+The only way is to use the `retries` option (usually set to 3 on my tests).
+* StrainXpress uses too much memory.
+One way is to limit the number of CPU when calling strainxpress.